 The starting point for the trail is Bastanchury park.
 And parking there is on Bastanchury near Malvern.

 The trails within Bastanchury Park are concrete sidewalks and perfectly smooth decomposed granite.
 There is of course picnic tables, restrooms and ball diamonds.
 The long trail that is associated with this park is actually on private property; Union Pacific.
 The line is abandoned, but rail and 20 ft on either side still belongs to Union Pacific.
 It is because of that, this is an unofficial trail and that is why there is no access to the trail from the park.
 This line used to service the Hunts tomato sauce factory; its only customer.
 Vegetable oil came from Los Angeles on this line as recently as the 1980s.

 ___This trail and adjacent track follows Bastanchury Road for a while then separates going north for a mile or two.
 Then past Lambert where it curves left around Home Depot on Harbor in La Habra.
 It goes west after that into Los Angeles.
 If Rails to Trail comes to Fullerton, the trail would stop about Imperial.
 It is well used by Union Pacific after that.
 If it is converted to a trail the Parks Department would certainly make it more convenient to get to the trail from Bastanchury Park.
 So, as of 2018, you just use Bastanchury Park to park your car then leave the park to get at the trail as described below.

-The trail north along side the Union Pacific begins at Malvern, but the most convenient way to get on that trail is to walk past the north ball diamond.
-Walk behind the third base line and then climb the embankment to Hughes Drive.
+The trail north along side the Union Pacific begins at Malvern, but the most convenient way to get on that trail is to walk past the north ball diamond, (behind the third base line) and then climb the embankment to Hughes Drive.
 Cross Hughes Drive then take the trail below the tracks some 50 feet away.
 Click here to see how two trails divide.

 Potential Expansion of Bastanchury Park